FRRouting/frr/doc/user/overview.rst

   Please send your configuration file with the report.
 If you specify arguments to the configure script please note that too.

-Bug reports are very important for us to improve the quality of Frr.
+Bug reports are very important for us to improve the quality of FRR.
-Frr is still in the development stage, but please don't hesitate to send a bug report to `http://github.com/frrouting/frr/issues <http://github.com/frrouting/frr/issues>`_.
+FRR is still in the development stage, but please don't hesitate to send a bug report to `http://github.com/frrouting/frr/issues <http://github.com/frrouting/frr/issues>`_.